 The actual cost of the Onward Israel – Masa program is much higher, and is subsidized up to 70% by Onward Israel, private donors, Masa Israel Journey, and local Jewish communities and institutions.
 Participants are responsible for arranging their own flights.

 Masa-eligible participants in programs which are part of the Onward/Masa partnership may qualify for additional scholarships.
 For more information, call Onward Israel or your local partner professional.

 Participants on Onward Israel – Masa programs may return to Israel on long-term Masa programs after Onward Israel.
 They may also be eligible for additional scholarships from Masa to help fund their participation, although the size of that scholarship may be influenced by prior participation on Onward Israel.
 For details, please contact Masa Israel Journey directly at firstname.lastname@example.org.

-Applicants must be a student or young adult studying at a campus in the five boroughs of New York City, Long Island, or Westchester or a have a permanent address in any of these locations.
+Applicants must be on campus in the five boroughs of New York City, Long Island, or Westchester or a have a permanent address in any of these locations.

 Students must have been to Israel before on Birthright or a similar short-term trip.
 Students that have spent more than three months living, participating on an organized trip, or gap year are ineligible.